Waste Watch: The Dystopian Realities of the UTOPIA Project

 Unfortunately, it only took another two years for UTOPIA to become financially insolvent again.
 Thankfully for them, but regrettably for American taxpayers, this time it received federal stimulus money from President Obama’s American Recovery and Reinvestment Act of 2009, the stimulus package that fueled one of the slowest economic recoveries in American history.
 The stimulus package’s focus on bailing out futile ventures like UTOPIA may have been one of the reasons why so few Americans felt its benefits.

 Since then, to the surprise of no one besides government bureaucrats, UTOPIA has not suddenly emerged as a success story.
 Instead, it continues to accumulate a Rocky Mountain’s worth of sunk costs.
-From 2010, the year that UTOPIA received federal bailout money, to 2022, UTOPIA’s total debt has increased from $192 million to $ 357 million – an 87% increase that is only growing.
+From 2010, the year that UTOPIA received federal bailout money, to 2022, UTOPIA’s total debt has increased from $192 million to $357 million – an 87% increase that is only growing.
 Despite this increase, UTOPIA had the audacity to tell taxpayers that the project has posed “no cost to taxpayers since 2009” when in fiscal year 2021, 11 Utah cities paid more than $15 million.
 This lie was so egregious that the Utah state auditor demanded that UTOPIA “discard or destroy…materials with misleading statements [and to] ensure future communications more accurately reflect the dependance on taxpayer support.”
-Instead of thanking Utah’s citizens for bailing them out on multiple occasions, they decided to gaslight them and pretend that they had
+Rather than thank Utah’s citizens for bailing them out on multiple occasions, they decided to gaslight them and pretend that they had not underwritten the whole project from the start.

 Despite flatly lying to the citizens of the cities that they serve and requiring multiple bailouts, UTOPIA does not receive sufficient scrutiny into their internal practices.
 They measure fraud risk through a self-reported test, instead of using an objective third-party auditor.
 Given their history of deception and bad financial judgment, this self-review policy seems likely to overlook other red flags in UTOPIA’s current practices.